 She is the author of a trilogy about a dystopian society where people are colorblind and feelings are taken away.

 She was born in Hawaii to Katherine Gordon and Robert Hammersberg.
 Tragically, her older sister died of cancer at the age of only twenty-eight, an event that deeply influenced Lowry's first book, A Summer To Die.
-Lois and Donald Lowry married in 1956 and eventually became parents to two daughters and two sons.
+She was married to Donald Lowry from 1956 until 1977; they are parents to two daughters and two sons.